Anupam-dagar/baileys/docs/tutorial.md

 To know more about search api, refer to [search api](#search-api).

 ### Update a poll
-To update a poll, we will be using the `PUT` endpoint `/api/polls/:id` where `:id` will be replaced by a poll id (eg: `f65ee8d5-57e8-4c6c-9ade-c65bad04b383`) with the following request body
+To update a poll, use the `PUT` endpoint `/api/polls/:id` where `:id` will be replaced by a poll id (eg: `f65ee8d5-57e8-4c6c-9ade-c65bad04b383`) with the following request body
 ```json
 {
   "title": "Which is your favourite programming language?"
 }
 ```
-You should see the following response
+You should receive the following response
 ```json
 {
    "status": {